Stewart D. Friedman: Works

-His most recent book, Leading The Life You Want: Skills for Integrating Work and Life, is a Wall Street Best Seller.
+His book Leading The Life You Want: Skills for Integrating Work and Life is a Wall Street Best Seller.
 His book, Total Leadership: Be a Better Leader, Have a Richer Life, was published in June 2008 by Harvard Business Press.
-The book has been on the USA Today bestseller book list and won several other book awards.
-It has sold over 70,000 copies in the US and has been translated into Chinese, Japanese, Korean, Polish, Portuguese, Russian, and Spanish.
+The book has been on the USA Today bestseller book list and won several other book awards.It has sold over 70,000 copies in the US and has been translated into Chinese, Japanese, Korean, Polish, Portuguese, Russian, and Spanish.
 In 2013 he wrote, Baby Bust: New Choices for Men and Women in Work and Family (Wharton Press).
 Friedman's book Work and Family—Allies or Enemies? (which he co-authored with Jeff Greenhaus) was recognized by The Wall Street Journal as one of the field's best books.
 In April 2011, Leadership Succession, which Friedman edited, was reissued in paperback by Transaction Publishers after being in print for 25 years.

+Friedman writes about work-life integration, leadership, and other topics as a Harvard Business Review blogger.

 Total Leadership

-In Friedman's most recent book, Total Leadership: Be a Better Leader, Have a Richer Life, Friedman argues that leadership in business cannot be merely about business anymore: it has to be about life as a whole.
-Total Leadership is an approach to human resource management and leadership development created and tested at Ford and The Wharton School of the University of Pennsylvania that suggests that leadership must be embodied at all levels of an organizational culture to create sustainable change that’s beyond work-life balance that is good for work, family, community, and self (mind, body, and spirit).
+In Total Leadership: Be a Better Leader, Have a Richer Life, Friedman argues that leadership in business cannot be merely about business but has to be about life as a whole.
+Total Leadership is an approach to human resource management and leadership development created and tested at Ford and The Wharton School that suggests that leadership must be embodied at all levels of an organizational culture to create sustainable change that's beyond work-life balance that is good for work, family, community, and self (mind, body, and spirit).